 This was a showcase of Tuff Gong’s more tender side, as he informed his lover of his desire to learn if the feelings he had for her were mutual.

-He tells of his patience in waiting for her to decide, declaring: “It’s been three years since I’m knocking on your door, and I still can knock some more” before asking, “Is it feasible, I wanna know now”, indicating his need to find out where he stood in her life.
+He tells of his patience in waiting for her to decide, declaring: “It’s been three years since I’m knocked on your door, and I still can knock some more” before asking, “Is it feasible, I wanna know now”, indicating his need to find out where he stood in her life.

 It was also taken off Exodus and was reportedly dedicated to Marley’s love interest at that time, Cindy Breakespeare, who would eventually become the mother of Damian “Jr Gong” Marley.